 - What is your estimate of the capacity of a harbour tunnel?
 The total length of the tunnel would be about a mile in all, so that few foot passengers would be expected to use it.
 Its use by buses, or electric trolley buses is quite feasible, and such transport would facilitate the collection of tolls which would be paid by the bus companies.
 Most vehicular tunnels are traversed by motor cars at a considerable speed (the Holland Tunnel in New York is sign-posted ‘Minimum Speed 45 mph) but even assuming a speed of 30 mph and 50 yards between vehicles, each lane would be able to pass 1,000 vehicles per hour.
 The ability to transport goods by truck without additional handling costs would induce much commercial and industrial lorry traffic to use the tunnel, and the capacity of the tunnel would tend therefore, to be utilised to a profitable extent.
 However, I feel it would be many years before the full capacity is exceeded, even at rush hours.
 The engineering expert said that, after a long and close study, he was convinced, both as to the necessity and practicability of a cross harbour tunnel for Hong Kong.
 He felt that it was a subject that should engage the attention of the public.

-- The Telegraph thinks so, also, and invites readers to contribute their ideas, if only to government a gauge of public opinion on this subject.
+The Telegraph thinks so, also, and invites readers to contribute their ideas, if only to give government a gauge of public opinion on this subject.

 This article was first posted on 30th June 2020.

 - Cross harbour road tunnel – link to planning of Shing Mun reservoir, late 1920s?